vanhoangkha/Networking-fundamentals/Day61_Wireless_Configuration.md

 ADDTIONAL WLC FEATURES

-Không dây tab showing a list of the APs currently in the Mạng
+Không dây tab showing a list of the APs currently in the Network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/29f5608e-9edb-4c6e-9382-998deedd4c72)

-Clicking on an AP shows information and Cấu hình settings for it
+Clicking on an AP shows information and Configuration settings for it

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d87bbcc-ed95-47b6-b966-fb95f5bb7f29)

 ---

-Quản lý tab allows you change the ways you can MANAGE the WLC
+Management tab allows you change the ways you can MANAGE the WLC

-Clicking “Mgmt Via Không dây” allows you change if you can Access Quản lý via WI-FI
+Clicking “Mgmt Via Không dây” allows you change if you can Access Management via WI-FI

 ![image](https://github.com/psaumur/CCNA/assets/106411237/605361a0-c8da-47fc-bca3-af09751838dd)